 This article is a part of the campaign #12 Women on the Barricades, developed by The Norwegian Helsinki Committee in collaboration with illustrator Jenny Jordahl.
-We present 12 portraits of women standing on the barricades of other women, focusing on the greatest human rights challenges facing women in Europe today – and what needs to be done to overcome them.
+We present 12 portraits of women standing on the barricades for other women, focusing on the greatest human rights challenges facing women in Europe today – and what needs to be done to overcome them.
 Read about the 11 other women on www.nhc.no/en/12womenonthebarricades

-In 2004, at the age of 23, she was head of Georgian Young Lawyers’ Association (GYLA), a leading human rights group in the Caucasus, and a supporter of the Rose Revolution that brought the young and charismatic Mikheil Saakashvili to power.
+In 2004, at the age of 23, she was head of “Georgian Young Lawyers’ Association” (GYLA), a leading human rights group in the Caucasus.
+They supported the Rose Revolution that brought the young and charismatic Mikheil Saakashvili to power.

-Shortly afterwards she became one of his staunchest critics.
+Soon, she became one of his staunchest critics.